At the end of October 2019, the Commercial Court handed down its decision in the New Balance v Liverpool FC case

 New Balance disagreed and went to court to enforce its rights under the original contract.

-Although the court accepted New Balance could fulfil the distribution obligations it decided that Nike’s powerful marketing reach via its top stars such as Lebron James, Serena Williams and Drake could be measured and by not making reference to this calibre of superstar in its offer New Balance did not satisfy the conditions of its matching rights.
+Although the court accepted New Balance could fulfil the distribution obligations it decided that Nike’s powerful marketing reach via its top stars such as Lebron James, Serena Williams and Drake could be measured and by not making reference to this calibre of a superstar in its offer New Balance did not satisfy the conditions of its matching rights.

 The decision has a wide-ranging impact on the drafting of ‘matching rights’ in sports sponsorship agreements and will be relevant to brands, clubs and professional athletes involved in sponsorship and endorsement deals.